Stability-AI/StableSwarmUI/README.md

 A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.

+You can take it for a test-drive on [Google Colab](https://colab.research.google.com/github/Stability-AI/StableSwarmUI/blob/main/colab/colab-notebook.ipynb)

 # Status

 This project is in **ALPHA** status.
 That means all the basic features work, but there's a wide range of core features not yet implemented, and there are many bugs and not-too-great-quality-of-life issues throughout.